Apps for Your iPhone or iPad

 Kanji Dictionaries in Print

 Kodansha Kanji Learner’s Dictionary: Revised and Expanded, ed. by (Kodansha International, 2013).
 This portable dictionary indicates the meanings of each Joyo kanji when they appear in particular words.
-There's also an iPhone/iPad version of this resource!

 The New Nelson Japanese-English Character Dictionary by , completely revised by John H. Haig (Tuttle, 1997).
 Some regarded the Old Nelson as the ultimate kanji dictionary.
 For information on radicals (including their nicknames), I find Nelson to be quite handy.